 A comedy about a veteran NYPD cop whose rare baseball card is stolen.
 Since it's his only hope to pay for his daughter's upcoming wedding, he recruits his partner to track down the thief, a memorabilia-obsessed gangster.

 Juan Carlos Hernández

 Danila Bagrov meets his army buddy Konstantin Gromov in Moscow, with whom he fought in Chechnya.
 The friend tells Danila about his twin brother Dmitry, who is a professional hockey player in America.
-However, the team owner in cahoots with his Russian partner have swindled the young star into an oppressive contract, allowing them to rob him blind.
-Several days after this conversation Danila finds Konstantin dead.
-In order to straighten things out and avenge his friend, Danila goes to Chicago...
+However, the team owner, in cahoots with his Russian partner, has swindled the young star into an oppressive contract, allowing them to rob him blind.
+Several days after this conversation, Danila finds Konstantin dead.
+In order to straighten things out and avenge his friend, Danila goes to Chicago.
 Written by